-- 1. Fasten the seat belt. - 2.
-Raise the blade to its maximum height, by pulling back on the steer and blade control lever - 3.
+- 1. Fasten the seat belt. - Raise the blade to its maximum height, by pulling back on the steer and blade control lever. - 3.
 Raise the arch and grapple to its maximum height by pushing forward on the arch and grapple control lever. - 4.
-Winch in the grapple assembly until it comes snug against the arch when operating the machine without a load.
+Winch-in the grapple assembly until it comes snug against the rear frame.